Master of Arts in Apologetics (MA)

 Both tracks are completed by a selection of electives, which can include a Thesis.

 Students also have the option to enrich their studies by taking one-unit elective classes in Houston on special topics, such as philosophical apologetics topics with William Lane Craig and an Apologetics in Oxford class that runs in the summer in Oxford, England.

 View the Scholarships available.

 Students will also benefit from classes taught by faculty from the Departments of Theology and Philosophy.

-Please direct all inquiries about the MA in Apologetics program to the Director of the MAA, Dr. Holly Ordway.
+Please direct all inquiries about the MA in Apologetics program to the Chair of the Apologetics Department, Dr. Philip Tallon.